Automattic/blocks-everywhere/readme.txt

 1. Gutenberg in a comment form
 2. Gutenberg when editing a comment

+= 1.4.2 =
+* Further tweak the loading so handlers are not enabled by default
+* Improve placeholders in bbPress

 = 1.4.1 =
 * Improve loading of handlers so plugins have more chance to override them